 The Company has accrued certain costs related to certain sites, including but not limited to sites in Woburn and Somerville, Massachusetts, as it has been determined that the costs are probable and can be reasonably estimated.
 The Company, together with multiple other companies, is party to a consent decree related to its property and parcels of land (the "Central Area") at a site in Woburn, Massachusetts.
 The United States Environmental Protection Agency (the "EPA") has provided the Company and other signatories to the consent decree with comments on the design and implementation of groundwater and soil remedies at the Woburn site and investigation of environmental conditions in the Central Area.
 The consent decree does not address any remediation work that may be required in the Central Area.
-The Company, and other signatories, have implemented migration doed additional work at the Woburn site and proposed to do additional work at the Woburn site and proposed to do additional work at the Woburn site and proposed to do additional work at the Woburn site and continues to monitor environmental conditions at the Somerville, Massachusetts site.
+The Company, and other signatories, have implemented and proposed to do additional work at the Woburn site but many of the EPA's comments remain to be resolved.
+The Company has accrued costs to perform certain work responsive to the EPA's comments.
+Additionally, the Company has implemented mitigation measures and continues to monitor environmental conditions at the Somerville, Massachusetts site.
 The Company has agreed to undertake additional actions responsive to a notice of audit findings from the Massachusetts Department of Environmental Protection concerning a regulatory submittal that the Company made in 2009 for a portion of the site.
 The Company has received demands from the local transit authority for reimbursement of certain costs associated with its construction of a new municipal transit station in the area of the Somerville site.
 The Company has reserved for costs in connection with this matter; however, in light of the uncertainties associated with this matter, these costs and the related reserve may change.